 When an operating system such as Linux is running, there are many events happening and processes that run in the background to enable efficient and reliable use of system resources.
-These events may happen in system software for example the init process or user applications such as Apache, MySQL, FTP and many more.
+These events may happen in system software for example the init or systemd process or user applications such as Apache, MySQL, FTP, and many more.

-In order to understand the state of the system and different applications and how they are working, System Administrators have to keep reviewing logfiles on daily basis in production environments.
+In order to understand the state of the system and different applications and how they are working, System Administrators have to keep reviewing log files on a daily basis in production environments.

 - How to Monitor System Usages, Outages and Troubleshoot Linux Systems

 - How to Manage Server Logs (Configure and Rotate) in Linux

 - How to Monitor Linux Server Logs Real-Time with Log.io Tool

 In this article, we shall look at the top four most-used open source logging management systems in Linux today, the standard logging protocol in most if not all distributions today is Syslog.

 1. Graylog 2